 - Submit your information to be included in the random selection process for the opportunity to buy a ticket

 You may also attend if you were selected by Apple to receive a WWDC 2014 Student Scholarship.

 Each ticket costs 1599 USD and includes access to five days of sessions, hands-on labs, and special events.
 You must purchase your ticket by 5:00 p.m.
 PDT on April 14, 2014 or it will no longer be available.
 Attendees 18 years or older can attend the WWDC Bash at Yerba Buena Gardens.
-Attendees ages 13-17 are invited to enjoy the Bash from the special viewing area at the Metreon overlooking Yerba Buena Gardens.
+Attendees ages 13-17 are invited to enjoy the Bash from the Student Suite at the Metreon overlooking Yerba Buena Gardens.
 Attendance at sessions and labs for WWDC is on a first-come, first-served basis.